pantheon-systems/wp-redis/README.md

 Redis is a great answer, and one we bundle on the Pantheon platform.
 This is our plugin for integrating with the cache, but you can use it on any self-hosted WordPress site if you have Redis.
 Install from [WordPress.org](https://wordpress.org/plugins/wp-redis/) or [Github](https://github.com/pantheon-systems/wp-redis).

+It's important to note that a persistent object cache isn't a panacea - a page load with 2,000 Redis calls can be 2 full seconds of object cache transactions.
+Make sure you use the object cache wisely: keep to a sensible number of keys, don't store a huge amount of data on each key, and avoid stampeding frontend writes and deletes.

 Go forth and make awesome!
 And, once you've built something great, [send us feature requests (or bug reports)](https://github.com/pantheon-systems/wp-redis/issues).

 ## Installation ##